Bokai-Li/IBM-Cloud-Postgresql-failover-automation/cloud/README.md

-# clouddatabases-postgresql-nodejs-on-kubernetes overview
+# Instruction

-clouddatabases-postgresql-helloworld-nodejs is a sample IBM Cloud application which shows you how to connect to an IBM Cloud Databases for PostgreSQL service to an IBM Cloud Kubernetes Service application written in Node.js.
+The following instruction shows you how to connect to an IBM Cloud Databases for PostgreSQL service to an IBM Cloud Kubernetes Service application written in Node.js.

 ## Running the app on IBM Cloud